GeorgeWebDevCy/pspa-membership-system/readme.txt

 The plugin requires Advanced Custom Fields Pro, WooCommerce, and Advanced Access Manager.

 == Changelog ==
+= 0.0.20 =
+* Display public graduate profiles in a LinkedIn-style layout and show visible fields even when empty.

+= 0.0.19 =
+* Render public graduate profiles using the dashboard layout in read-only mode.

 = 0.0.18 =
 * Ensure public graduate profile displays all ACF fields reliably.